araujoarthur/geant4-learning-resources/guideinstall.md

 <br>

 ### Postinstall

 <details><summary><img src="assets/stop.svg"/> Setting Geant4 Environment</summary>
 <p>

 Every time you open a new Terminal Window to compile and run your code you will need to setup the Geant4 Environment Variables[^13].
 It can be done running the following command:

 ```bash
 source ~/Documents/Geant4/geant4-v11.0.2-install/bin/geant4.sh
 ```

+You can check for success with the command `env`, then looking for Geant4's Datasets as Environment Variables names.
 </p>
 </details>